- Positioned at natural grade on a brownfield, the site was reclaimed for use as a public park.

-- Trees have the potential for intercepting 230,000 gallons of water which equals the water usage for 230 American residents for one day *
+- Trees have the potential for intercepting 230,000 gallons of water which equal the water usage for 230 American residents for one day.*

 - The water gardens function seasonally.
 Animated fountains flow during warm months and stand as artistic plinths during the winter months.